buildpacks/spec/platform.md

 # Platform Interface Specification

-This document specifies the interface between implementations of a `lifecycle` program and a `platform` program.

-A platform orchestrates a lifecycle to make buildpack functionality available to end-users such as application developers.
+This document specifies how to process buildpack lifecycle steps to ensure compatibility of end-user tools.

-Examples of a platform might include:
+Examples of a such end-user tools might include:

 1. A local CLI tool that uses buildpacks to create OCI images
 1. A plugin for a continuous integration service that uses buildpacks to create OCI images